vtex/app-platform-starters/starters/turborepo-base/apps/api/README.md

 ## License

 This project is licensed under the MIT license.
-See the [LICENSE](LICENSE.txt) file for more info.